Donate an Artifact

-If you wish to donate an artifact to the Huron County Museum and Historic Gaol, prior arrangements with the Registrar are helpful.
+If you wish to donate an artifact to the Huron County Museum and Historic Gaol, prior arrangements must be made with the Registrar.
 Please contact the Huron County Museum at 519-524-2686 x2202 to book an appointment.

 When the Museum first opened in 1951, visitors were greeted at the door by these artifacts: a model of John Bull and his white bull dog.
 Currently you can find these artifacts in the Huron County Museum’s Neill Gallery along with many other personal items of the Museum’s Founder and first Curator, Mr. J.H.
 “Herbie” Neill.

 The Huron County Museum and Historic Gaol are places that tell our stories!

 Your donation can be directed to enhance areas of the facilities that you are passionate about, or provide general assistance.

 Cheques should be made payable to the Huron County Museum.

 For more information, please contact:

 Business Development Manager